monsoonmaelstrom/book2/book2.md

 “Are you sure you want to do this?
 Like I said, I’m not exactly in a great mood.”

 “I’ll manage.
 Besides.
-You’re not the only who’s not in a great mood,” she tells me.
+You’re not the only one who’s not in a great mood,” she tells me.

 “Yeah?
 What’s eating you?”